Butler vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 19

 Butler Performance Insights

 - The Bulldogs have a +161 scoring differential, topping opponents by 14.6 points per game.
-They're putting up 84.7 points per game to rank 26th in college basketball and are allowing 70.1 per outing to rank 162nd in college basketball.
+They're putting up 84.7 points per game to rank 26th in college basketball and are giving up 70.1 per contest to rank 160th in college basketball.

+- Butler wins the rebound battle by 2.8 boards on average.
+It collects 38.4 rebounds per game, which ranks 100th in college basketball, while its opponents pull down 35.6 per outing.

-- Butler makes 8.6 three-pointers per game (84th in college basketball) at a 35.7% rate (92nd in college basketball), compared to the 7.6 its opponents make while shooting 30.5% from deep.
+- Butler connects on 8.6 three-pointers per game (84th in college basketball) at a 35.7% rate (95th in college basketball), compared to the 7.6 its opponents make while shooting 30.5% from deep.

-- The Bulldogs rank 43rd in college basketball with 102.6 points scored per 100 possessions, and 67th in college basketball defensively with 84.9 points conceded per 100 possessions.
+- The Bulldogs rank 42nd in college basketball by averaging 102.6 points per 100 possessions on offense, and defensively are 67th in college basketball, allowing 84.9 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.